 “For my clients who have been able to utilize a superbill for reimbursement, it was as simple as faxing the required documentation to their insurance company for reimbursement.
 The first step is to call your insurance provider to determine how they would like to receive the superbill and if they have any additional requirements.”

 With the help of a Superbill, you may be able to more affordably start getting the therapy you need and start seeing a therapist or psychiatrist who can help you change your life for the better.
+If you’re looking for online therapy that takes insurance, get connected at Talkspace and check your eligibility today.

 1. Are You a Covered Entity? | CMS.
 Cms.gov. https://www.cms.gov/Regulations-and-Guidance/Administrative-Simplification/HIPAA-ACA/AreYouaCoveredEntity.
 Published 2021.
 Accessed December 4, 2021.